chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 and he was pretty sure he was still there.
 I mean, no big deal right?
-In retrospect, Craig said he would have put the dog in a crate or his house if he knew the story, but this was just some random dog and he had no idea he was walking around on his own for 24 days.
+In retrospect, Craig said he would have put the dog in a crate or his house if he knew the story, but this was just some random dog and he had no idea he was walking around lost without his people for 24 days.

-I'm still talking to Craig on the phone and he's about an hour away from the porch that probably has Baxter on it.
+I'm still talking to Craig on the phone at this point and he's about an hour away from the porch that probably has Baxter on it.
 He said he'd give me call when he got home to confirm that he still had him. *This was probably the longest hour ever :)*

 </div>